-- a) Term length (in weeks) for the distance program: 15 - b) Is this the same as term length for classroom program? [ ] No [ X ] Yes - c) How much "instructional time" is required per week per credit for a distance course in this program?
+- a) Term length (in weeks) for the distance program: 15 - b) Is this the same as term length for classroom program? [] No [X] Yes - c) How much "instructional time" is required per week per credit for a distance course in this program?
 (Do not include time spent on activities that would be done outside "class time," such as research, writing assignments, or chat rooms.)
 NOTE: See SUNY policy on credit/contact hours and SED guidance.

-The online classes are designed to be equivalent in terms of instructional time and total material covered to the face-to-face classes.
-For three-credit courses, this amounts to 15 weeks at 150 minutes per week.
+The online classes are designed to be equivalent in terms of instructional time and total material covered to the face to face classes, which follow SED guidelines of 150 minutes/week for 15 weeks.

-- d) What proportion or percentage of the program will be offered in Distance Education format?
+d) What proportion or percentage of the program will be offered in Distance Education format?
 Will students be able to complete 100 percent of the program online?
-If not, what proportion will be able to be completed online? - 100 percent of the program could be completed online, depending on the electives that are chosen. - e) What is the maximum number of students who would be enrolled in an online course section?
+If not, what proportion will be able to be completed online?